vibbits/nextflow-jnj/02-basic-concepts.md

 results file: /path/to/work/51/7023ee62af2cb4fdd9ef654265506a/result.txt
 results file: /path/to/work/5e/195314955591a705e5af3c3ed0bd5a/result.txt
 ```
+The output consists of:
+- Version of nextflow
+- Information regarding the script that has ran with an identifier name
+- Hash with process ID, progress and caching information
+- Optional output printed to the screen as defined in the script (if present)

-The results are stored in the results file as given in the two last lines and by default in the `work/` directory.
-Each output is stored in subfolders with names defined by hashes.
+The results are stored in the results file as described in the two last lines.
+By default the results of a process are stored in the `work/` directory in subfolders with names defined by the hashes.

 Besides the output, also a bunch of hidden `.command.*` files are present: